vivekv77/vsnquery/README.md

 13) We assume the input VSNs to the form do not have wildcards but are full VSN numbers.
 The wildcard '*' are only in the csv/db

+14) In case of multiple equal matches, we just return the first match.
+We can easily improve the solution to return all matches if required/requested.
+For now, we assume the earliest db entry is preferred.

 Dependencies (packages/modules):